How to Set Up HTTPS on EC2 with Let's Encrypt and Nginx

 Certbot will prompt you for:

-4. Whether to redirect HTTP to HTTPS (choose 2: Redirect — always recommended)
+3. Whether to redirect HTTP traffic to HTTPS (choose 2: Redirect unless you have a specific reason not to).

 server {